 |Leather||Chop it up into tiny pieces so it breaks down quicker.|

 |Newspaper||Tear into tiny strips, but not comic strips.|

 Now that you know what you should put in your new compost pile, you should probably know what things to avoid putting in your compost pile.
 These are items that do not break down into nitrogen or carbon.
 Anything else might kill the necessary bacteria that is required for a successful compost pile.

 |Dog or Cat Fecal Material||While some bacteria can be great for a compost pile, any non-herbivore leavings could be a potential danger to your compost pile.|

 |Weeds||Unless they are dried completely, weeds could actually stop any good bacteria from growing and stop your compost pile from being a success.|

 |Lime||While limes and their peels are used in a variety of gardening tricks, adding lime or lime skins to your compost pile could raise the acidity level and kill of any helpful bacteria.|

 |Ashes||These, along with coal, may contain materials that are toxic to a compost pile or plant environment.|

 |Meat, oils, or bones||These items contain "coating" materials that may help preserve what you actually want broken down in your compost pile.
 These items interfere with the composting cycle.|

 Composting is a great way to turn your trash into something useful for the environment.
-Share pictures of your compost pile with us on our social media sites!
+Share pictures of your compost pile with us on Facebook!